Space Ranger1.3 (latest), printed on 06/25/2022

 Similarly, the bottom right plot shows the effect of decreased sequencing depth on Median Genes per Spot, which is a way of measuring data yield as a function of depth.
 The far right point is the full sequencing depth obtained in this run.

-The remainder of the analysis tab is very similar to that of a WTA run, but focuses on targeted genes (Sequencing saturation, Median genes per tissue-covered spot).
-As described under count-targeted Targeted Gene Expression Analysis, all secondary analysis (t-SNE, differential expression) is done using only targeted genes.
+The remainder of the analysis tab is similar to that of a WTA run, but focuses on targeted genes (Sequencing Saturation, Median Genes per spot).
+As described under count-targeted Targeted Gene Expression Analysis, all secondary analyses (t-SNE, differential expression) are done using only targeted genes.

 The analysis view for spaceranger aggr gives two main outputs:

 A joint reduced-dimension projection of spots into a synthetic 2-D space (t-SNE) based on gene expression of the aggregated dataset